-Visit Type Description Standard Urgent Care Services for Mental Services to treat a condition in which Within 24 hours Health a person is not actively suicidal or homicidal and denies having a plan, means, or intent for suicide or homicide, but expresses feelings of hopelessness, helplessness, or rage; has potential to become actively suicidal or homicidal without immediate intervention; displays a condition that could rapidly deteriorate without immediate intervention; and/or without diversion and intervention, could progress to the need for emergent services/care.
-Services to treat a condition in which a person has potential to become actively suicidal or homicidal without Urgent Care Services for SUDs Services to treat a condition in which the person is not imminently at risk of harm to self or others or unable to adequately care for self, but by virtue of the person's substance use is in need of prompt assistance to avoid further deterioration in the person's condition which could require emergency assistance.
+Visit Type Description Standard Emergency Services for Mental Health Services to treat a life-threatening condition in which a person is suicidal, homicidal, actively psychotic, displaying disorganized thinking or reporting hallucinations and delusions that may result in harm to self or harm to others, and/or displaying vegetative signs and is unable to care for self; includes crisis intervention.
+Immediately (available 24 hours a day, 7 days a week, 365 days a year) Emergency Services for SUDs condition in which the person is - by Immediately (available 24 hours a day, 7 days a week, 365 days a year) Urgent Care Services for Mental Health Services to treat a condition in which a person is not actively suicidal or homicidal and denies having a plan, means, or intent for suicide or homicide, but expresses feelings of hopelessness, helplessness, or rage; has potential to become actively suicidal or homicidal without immediate intervention; displays a condition that could rapidly deteriorate without immediate intervention; and/or without diversion and intervention, could progress to the need for emergent services/care.
+Services to treat a condition in which a person has potential to become actively suicidal or homicidal without immediate intervention.
+Urgent Care Services for SUDs Services to treat a condition in which the person is not imminently at risk of harm to self or others or unable to adequately care for self, but by virtue of the person's substance use is in need of prompt assistance to avoid further deterioration in the person's condition which could require emergency assistance.
 Services to treat a condition in which a person displays a condition which could, without diversion and intervention, progress to the need for emergent services/care.

-Within 24 hours Routine Services for Mental Health Services to treat a person who describes signs and symptoms resulting in clinically significant distress, or impaired functioning, which has impacted the person's ability to participate in daily living or markedly decreased a person's quality of life.
+Visit Type Description Standard Routine Services for Mental Health Services to treat a person who describes signs and symptoms resulting in clinically significant distress, or impaired functioning, which has impacted the person's ability to participate in daily living or markedly decreased a person's quality of life.
 Within 14 calendar days Routine Services for SUDs Services to treat a person who describes signs and symptoms consequent to substance use resulting in a level of impairment which can likely be diagnosed as a SUD according to the current version of the Diagnostic and Statistical Manual .
 Within 48 hours